 Robert holds an MS and BS degree with distinction in industrial engineering from Stanford University.

 Will holds a B.A. from Dartmouth College in Biology and Computer Science, where he was also a member of the Division I basketball team.
-In his free time the San Francisco-Bay Area native enjoys traveling and playing pick-up basketball, though with increasingly declining aptitude.
+In his free time the San Francisco-Bay Area native enjoys traveling and playing pick-up basketball.

 Phil DiGiacomo joined the Qiming Venture Partners USA team in July 2020 as an Associate based in the South San Francisco, CA office.